forthrightla/joshwrightlac/index.md

   component: testimonials_block.html
   subtitle: An optional subtitle of the section
   testimonialslist:
+  - author: JC Casas
+    avatar: images/jane_roe.jpg
+    content: 'Josh has helped streamline our creative and product workflow, making everyone on the team more efficient at their jobs and allowing for greater team collaboration.
+An exceptional thinker and one of the best UX professionals I’ve had the pleasure to work with, Josh would be a great addition to any team. '
+  - author: 'Clair Whitmer, Head of Consumer Experience at Make:'
+    avatar: ''
+    content: 'Josh is a true team-player.
+During the time we worked together, he demonstrated real resiliency as the product he worked on went through start-up growing pains.
+He''s not about about just trying to out-creative the next designer, but really listens to the user and uses his powers of observation for good. '
   - author: Girmant Ragus
     avatar: ''
     content: Josh is great - period!
 As a designer and as a person.
 As a designer